voteflux/flux-website-v2/_posts/2016-10-18-is-exo-one-an-associated-entity.md

 #### Final Notes

 It is worth noting that the Electoral Act does not list 'significant extent' in the list of interpretations.

+Also, I am not a lawyer, so this and all legal interpretations should come with a grain of salt.